-Our article is also related to \cite{Athey:19} and \cite{VB:22} that have considered the benefits of model averaging in the context of synthetic control. \cite{Athey:19} combines several regularized SC and matrix completion estimators developed in \cite{DI:16} and \cite{Athey:21}, while \cite{VB:22} combines a large number of estimators from the machine learning literature.
-In contrast, the purpose of the weighting scheme in our SMC method is to ensemble all matched units and to mitigate the risk associated with the resulting synthetic estimator.
-We utilize the pre-treatment fitted estimators from each control unit as the proxied control units for synthesis.
+Our article is also connected to \cite{Athey:19} and \cite{VB:22}, which have explored the advantage of model averaging within the realm of synthetic control.
+While \cite{Athey:19} combine several regularized SC and matrix completion estimators developed in \cite{DI:16} and \cite{Athey:21}, \cite{VB:22} combine a large number of estimators from the machine learning literature.
+In contrast, the weighting scheme in our SRC method aims to ensemble all fitted units, mitigating the risk associated with the resulting synthetic estimator.
+We leverage the pre-treatment fitted estimators from each control unit as the proxied control units for synthesis.
 The averaging process in our approach serves to alleviate the inherent risk in the synthetic estimator.
-This approach distinguishes our method from previous methods, which involves averaging various types of estimators or combining multiple estimators from the machine learning literature.
+This distinguishes our method from previous approaches, which involve averaging various types of estimators or combining multiple estimators from the machine learning literature.

-Finally, in addition to SC-style weighting strategies, there have been articles that directly use outcome modeling approaches.
+In addition to SC-style weighting strategies, there have been articles that directly use outcome modeling approaches.
 These include the panel data approach in \cite{Hsiao:12}, the generalized synthetic control method in \cite{Xu:17}, the matrix completion method in \cite{Athey:21}, and the synthetic difference-in-differences method in \cite{Ark:21}.
-In this article we focus on studying the synthetic control framework, aiming to retain the accurate extrapolation property introduced in Section \ref{sec:intro}.
+In this article, we focus on the synthetic control framework, aiming to retain the accurate extrapolation property introduced in Section \ref{sec:intro}.